 What Separates Us

-With Scot's construction experience, he integrates a Radon system into a home with minimal disruption.
+The Radon Man of Wisconsin integrates a Radon system into a home with minimal disruption.
 In fact, when he is finished, it looks like the system has always been a part of your home.
 He installs it on the interior of the home, venting out through the roof.
 Our systems are “active,” which means they are installed with a Radon mitigation fan that actively creates negative pressure around a home.
 Our competitors typically drill a hole out of the side of the home and install a PVC pipe up on the exterior with a fan.
 This system is not only an eye-sore but is much more prone to freezing, preventing the system from functioning.
 When circumstances require an exterior pipe, customers may have the option of utilizing a downspout to more closely match the color of their home, which is cosmetically more appealing.